Table of Contents

 Decide what meat you want to use for multiple meals, then bake or cook it all at the same time.
 Do this in the oven or your slow cooker.
-Meat like chicken breasts, fish filets, and strips of steak work great for this.
+Meat like chicken breasts, fish filets, beef, and strips of steak work great for this.

 Keep salad veggies and toppings in one container.

 For your salads, you can make it faster to put them together by having all of the greens and vegetables together in containers.
 Keep all your greens in one big container, and all the chopped veggies, eggs, cheese, and other toppings in another container.

 Creating your own salad dressings is healthier and tastier than store-bought ones.
 Plus, they’re an easy way to jazz up a simple salad!
 They can be considered pre-made snacks too if you dip your carrots in them!

 How do you start meal prepping without it taking over your life?

 When starting with meal prepping, you don’t need to prep all your meals for the entire week.
 You can start by prepping a few meals at a time.
 Or, you could focus on preparing just breakfasts in advance.
 Gradually, as you get the hang of it, you can start adding more meals and variety.